tomondre/raspberry-kubernetes-cluster/README.md

 1. Node 1 - Master Node - Manages the worker nodes and the Pods in the cluster.
 2. Node 2 - Worker Node - Contains deployments, pods and CronJobs
 3. Node 3 - Contains MariaDB database that is used by deployments in the K8 cluster.
 This node also contains: Nextcloud instance and NFS server that exposes storage of HDD disk to the other two nodes.
-   NextCloud.

 ![Architecture Diagram](./doc/Image19%20-%20Architecture%20Diagram.png)

-[comment]: <> (Diagram)

-[comment]: <> (2 Pis for Kubernetes cluster - cluster contains stateless applications, third pi used for Database, cloud instance &#40;stateful applications&#41;)

 # Hardware